VladDrgm/Fabryca/README.md

 ## General Instructions

 ### Create Branch
+	##### GIT PULL MAIN BEFORE STARTING TO WORK, then move on with the below branch creation
 	A: Branch Creation:
 		```git branch [BRANCH_NAME]``` OR ```git checkout -b [BRANCH_NAME]```
 	   Switch to branch: